theodorejb/peachy-sql/README.md

 $queries = $result->getQueryCount(); // 1
 ```

-SQL Server allows a maximum of 1,000 rows to be inserted at a time,
+SQL Server allows a maximum of 1,000 rows to be inserted at a time, and limits
-and limits individual queries to 2,099 or fewer bound parameters.
-MySQL supports a maximum of 65,536 bound parameters per query.
+individual queries to 2,099 or fewer bound parameters.
+MySQL supports a maximum
-These limits can be easily reached when attempting to bulk-insert hundreds
+of 65,536 bound parameters per query.
+These limits can be easily reached when
-or thousands of rows at a time.
-To avoid these limits, the `insertBulk` method
+attempting to bulk-insert hundreds or thousands of rows at a time.
+To avoid
-automatically splits large bulk insert queries into batches to efficiently
+these limits, the `insertBulk` method automatically splits large bulk insert
-handle any number of rows (`getQueryCount` returns the number of required batches).
+queries into batches to efficiently handle any number of rows (`getQueryCount`
-The default limits (listed above) can be customized via the "maxBoundParams" and
+returns the number of required batches).
+The default limits (listed above) can
-"maxInsertRows" PeachySQL options.
+be customized via the `setMaxBoundParams` and `setMaxInsertRows` option setters.

 #### update and delete